 The bus capacity score is the amount of relationship between public transit service and population in woredas.
-According to the map (figure 13) and bar graph (figure14) 85 Woredas have almost no capacity score which is presented on the map with light grey color , 12 Woredas have low capacity score , 1 Woreda has moderate capcity score and 1 Woreda has high capacity score with dense black color which is located around Piassa on the map.
+According to the map (figure 20) and bar graph (figure21) 85 Woredas have almost no capacity score which is presented on the map with light grey color , 12 Woredas have low capacity score , one Woreda has moderate capacity score and one Woreda has high capacity score with dense black color which is located around Piassa on the map.

 Periphery woredas with condominium residential areas have almost no Anbessa bus capacity score except Woredas around Jemo and Yeka Abado condominium residential neighborhoods.